Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Background

-In the following, we discuss a subtle difference between TEMPO and GTEMPO, besides that they deal with different types of particles.
-In original QuAPI and TEMPO, a very special type of hybridization Hamiltonian has been considered, namely $\Hhyb =\hat{X}\sum_{k}\nu_k(\hat{b}_k^{\dagger}+\hat{b}_k)$, referred to as ``additive bath''.
-As there is only a single Hermitian impurity operator $\hat{X}$ involved in $\Hhyb$, one could choose the eigenbasis of $\hat{X}$ for the impurity PI and obtain the bosonic IF in a form similar to Eq.(\ref{eq:gI}), that is,
+In the following, we provide a more detailed discussion of the differences and connections between GTEMPO and TEMPO, as well as between GTEMPO and alternative tensor network IF methods for fermionic impurity problems.
+The original QuAPI and TEMPO typically consider a specific type of hybridization Hamiltonian, namely $\Hhyb =\hat{X}\sum_{k}\nu_k(\hat{b}_k^{\dagger}+\hat{b}_k)$ where $\hat{b}_k^{\dagger}$ and $\hat{b}_k$ are bosonic creation and annihilation operators.
+This form is commonly referred to as \textit{diagonal coupling}. since it involves only a single Hermitian impurity operator $\hat{X}$, one can evaluate the impurity path integral in the eigenbasis of $\hat{X}$.
+This yields a bosonic IF similar in form to Eq.(\ref{eq:gI}), namely,